chrisballinger/prosody-modules/mod_mam_muc/README.markdown

 }
 ```

-And configure it to use an archive-capable storage module:
+And configure it to use an archive-capable storage module.

+Here's an example that makes *only* mod\_mam\_muc use SQL storage:

 ``` {.lua}
 storage = {